yuraxdrumz/blog/source/_drafts/Collecting-Docker-Logs-With-Loki.md

 ```log
 WARNING: no logs are available with the 'loki' log driver
 ```
-But after checking Grafana I saw all logs are always sent to Loki, so I just ignore this message.
+Nevertheless, all container logs are successfully sent to Grafana every time.
+Because I use Loki in a development setup and not a production one, I ignore this message, but if you want to run this in production, I would ensure that it is minor.

 ### Adding Loki to Grafana
 Login to your Grafana instance and add a new data source of type Loki.
 Make sure the Grafana can reach the Loki instance.
 ![](./adding-loki.png)

+### Using Loki in Grafana
-After that, go to explore and you should see all containers appear with automatic labels set by the Loki logging driver.
+After adding Loki as a data source, go to explore and you should see all containers appear with automatic labels set by the Loki logging driver.
 ![](./grafana-loki.png)

 You can also filter by words using the logql syntax, for example: `|=` includes syntax or `!=` excludes syntax.
 You can find out more about Loki logql syntax [here](https://github.com/grafana/loki/blob/master/docs/logql.md).

 ### Closing Notes
-We saw how easy it is to define a Loki docker container, afterwards we added Loki logging driver as a docker plugin, and at last, we sent all of our logs to Grafana.
+We saw how easy it is to define a Loki docker container, afterwards we added Loki logging driver as a docker plugin, and at last, we sent all of our logs to Grafana with a simple configuration.